Duke-NUS Medical School

-The Duke–NUS Medical School (Duke–NUS) is a graduate medical school in Singapore.
-Established in April 2005 as the Duke–NUS Graduate Medical School, it is Singapore's second medical school (after the NUS Yong Loo Lin School of Medicine and before the NTU Lee Kong Chian School of Medicine).
+The Duke-NUS Medical School (Duke-NUS) is a graduate medical school in Singapore.
+Established in April 2005 as the Duke-NUS Graduate Medical School, it is Singapore's second medical school, after NUS Yong Loo Lin School of Medicine and before NTU Lee Kong Chian School of Medicine.

 The school is a collaboration between Duke University in the United States and the National University of Singapore in Singapore.
-Duke–NUS follows the American model of post-baccalaureate medical education, in which students begin their medical studies after earning a bachelor's degree.
+Duke-NUS follows the American model of post-baccalaureate medical education, in which students begin their medical studies after earning a bachelor's degree.
 Students are awarded degrees from both Duke University and the National University of Singapore.

 Outram campus

-The construction of Duke–NUS Medical School's primary facility, the Khoo Teck Puat Building, started in December 2006.
+The construction of Duke-NUS Medical School's primary facility, the Khoo Teck Puat Building, started in December 2006.
 In May 2009, the School shifted from its first campus at Jalan Bukit Merah into the Outram campus of Singapore General Hospital, next to the College of Medicine Building.
-The 13-storey green-certified building was officially inaugurated by Prime Minister of Singapore Lee Hsien Loong on 28 September 2009.
+The 13-storey green-certified building was officially inaugurated by then- Prime Minister of Singapore Lee Hsien Loong on 28 September 2009.

 On 30 November 2010, the strategic collaboration between Duke and NUS was extended by a further five years.
 On 2 June 2016, the stakeholders extended this through another five-year agreement.
-During this third phase of the partnership, SingHealth came onboard as Duke–NUS' academic medicine partner.
-Together, Duke–NUS and SingHealth transformed the campus at Outram into the SingHealth Duke–NUS Academic Medical Centre.
+During this third phase of the partnership, SingHealth came onboard as Duke-NUS' academic medicine partner.
+Together, Duke-NUS and SingHealth transformed the campus at Outram into SingHealth Duke-NUS Academic Medical Centre.

-On 13 October 2022, the fourth phase of the Duke–NUS collaboration agreement was signed by the presidents of Duke–NUS Medical School's two parent universities at a ceremony held in Durham, North Carolina, extending the partnership for another five years.
+On 13 October 2022, the fourth phase of the Duke-NUS collaboration agreement was signed by the presidents of Duke-NUS Medical School's two parent universities at a ceremony held in Durham, North Carolina, extending the partnership for another five years.

 Graduate programmes

-Below are graduate programmes that are offered at Duke–NUS Medical School.
+Below are graduate programmes that are offered at Duke-NUS Medical School.

 Doctor of Medicine programme

-Duke–NUS' Doctor of Medicine (MD) programme is a four-year programme based on the Duke University School of Medicine curriculum.
+Duke-NUS' Doctor of Medicine (MD) programme is a four-year programme based on the Duke University School of Medicine curriculum.
 Students who successfully complete the course of study and fulfill all requirements are awarded a joint MD degree from Duke University and the National University of Singapore.

-The Duke–NUS curriculum is similar to that of the Duke University School of Medicine, consisting of four years: the first year is for pre-clerkship, the second year for clerkship, the third year for research, and the fourth year for advanced clinical rotations.
-Duke–NUS employs an extensive team-based learning method called TeamLEAD (Learn, Engage, Apply, Develop).
+The Duke-NUS curriculum is similar to that of the Duke University School of Medicine, consisting of four years: the first year is for pre-clerkship, the second year for clerkship, the third year for research, and the fourth year for advanced clinical rotations.
+Duke-NUS employs an extensive team-based learning method called TeamLEAD (Learn, Engage, Apply, Develop).
 Students prepare for classes with pre-reading materials and recorded lectures.
 They begin the class with a test, and then proceed to discuss the test questions and other open-ended questions in a small group setting.
 The faculty act as facilitators for student discussions, moving away from traditional pedagogical teaching.

 Prospective students are required to take the Medical College Admission Test (MCAT) or the Graduate Medical School Admissions Test (GMAT).
 Applicants are also evaluated based on their academic performance, research experience, and evidence of leadership capabilities.